A Comprehensive Guide to Social Engineering Prevention

 For example, a buffer overflowed program allows the attacker or malware to take over the security context of the buffer overflowed program.
 So, suppose a Windows service is running in the Local System security context.
 In that case, the malware or attacker captures the security context of the all-powerful Local System built-in account.

 However, suppose an attacker or malware doesn’t get an elevated level of security context during the initial stages of their attack.
-In that case, they will often try to do secondary “escalation of privilege” (EoP) attacks to get elevated access.
+In that case, they will often try to do secondary “escalation of privilege” (EoP) attacks to gain elevated access.
 Still, an EOP attack method is not always guaranteed to be available or successful.

 Practicing least privilege permissions includes: